Respecting your privacy

 Email address: firstname.lastname@example.org

-If you still feel your issue hasn't been resolved to your satisfaction, then you can raise your concern with:
+If you subsequently feel that the issue has not been resolved to your satisfaction, you may contact:

 the Office of the Australian Information Commissioner:

 What about complaints relating to credit information?

 We will let you know how we will deal with your complaint within seven days.

 If we can’t fix things within 30 days, we’ll let you know why and how long we think it will take.
 We will also ask you for an extension of time to fix the matter.
 If you have any concerns, you may complain to the Credit and Investments Ombudsman or the Office of the Australian Information Commissioner.